imba/imba.io/guide/1-Essentials/4-event-handling.md

 ## Resolving Handlers

 You can also supply a string as the handler (`<div :click="doSomething">`).
 In this case, Imba will look for a method of that name on the current context (self).
 This means that if you have defined methods on your custom tags, you can refer to these methods.
+Since binding events is such an integral part of developing web applications, Imba also has a special syntax for this.

 ```imba
 tag App